ampache/ampache.org-api/content/index.md

 * get_indexes: 'playlist' now requires include=1 for xml calls if you want the tracks
 * stats: Removed back compat from older versions.
 Only 'type' is mandatory
 * Return empty objects when the request was correct but the results were empty
+* record_play: Require 100 (Admin) permission to record plays for other users

 ### Deprecated